dbmdz/berts/README.md

 # Changelog

+* 16.03.2021: Public release of ConvBERT model for Turkish: *ConvBERTurk*.
 * 06.02.2021: Public release of German Europeana DistilBERT and ConvBERT models.
 * 16.11.2020: Public release of French Europeana BERT and ELECTRA models.
 * 15.11.2020: Public release of a German GPT-2 model.